How Long Can I Leave My Beer In The Fermenter?

-A fool-proof method most homebrewers use is tracking the alcohol content of your beer with a hydrometer.
+A fool-proof method most homebrewers use is tracking the alcohol content of your beer with a hydrometer (Amazon link).
 Once your beer reaches the alcohol content it's supposed to have, your fermentation is probably complete.

 As mentioned, however, it may be beneficial to leave your beer for a bit longer, even if the fermentation is complete, as it can condition your beer in a beneficial way, which may give you a better tasting beer in the end.

 Brewing Hydrometer Alcohol Tester Kit